 Typical packet classification caches trade-off size and performance.
-In this paper, we have proposed a novel cache architecture that efficiently and effectively uses memory, given a slightly relaxed accuracy requirement.
-Performance of any existing flow caching solution that employed exact caching can be improved dramatically by employing our technique, at the sacrifice of a small amount of accuracy.
+In this chapter, we have proposed a novel cache architecture that efficiently and effectively uses memory, given a slightly relaxed accuracy requirement.
+Performance of any existing flow caching solution that employ exact caching algorithms can be improved dramatically by employing our technique, at the sacrifice of a small amount of accuracy.